Author Inspiration & Insight...

 It's All About the People

 When I was in Mandalay, Myanmar I had a cyclone driver, whom I adored—I'm kicking myself for not taking a picture of him.
 When he was a teenager his father told him he could only have one vice.
 He had to choose between smoking or chewing betel.
 When he shared this story, it was with eyes shining and an endearing bright orange grin.
-Iphim's father gave her older brother Tok the same choice—he chose smoking.
+Alia's father gave her older brother Tok the same choice—he chose smoking.

 I was captivated by Myanmar.
-My love and enthusiasm for this country and its people is revealed through Dr. Howard when he reiterated his favourite memories about Myanmar to Iphim...a farmer and ox working in the field, men fishing with the aid of their feet, a couple travelling by cart through the countryside, cyclists in Bagan and a field full of soccer playing monks whose shed robes and flip-flops rested on the sidelines...these images still fill my head.
+My love and enthusiasm for this country and its people is revealed through Dr. Howard when he reiterated his favourite memories about Myanmar to Alia...a farmer and ox working in the field, men fishing with the aid of their feet, a couple travelling by cart through the countryside, cyclists in Bagan and a field full of soccer playing monks whose shed robes and flip-flops rested on the sidelines...these images still fill my head.